vuestorefront/mage2vuestorefront/README.md

 For those who would love to work with Magento on backend but use NoSQL power on the frontend.
 Two way / real time data synchronizer.

-It's part of [vue-storefront project - first Progressive Web App for eCommerce](https://github.com/DivanteLtd/vue-storefront) with Magento2 support.
+It's part of [alokai project - first Progressive Web App for eCommerce](https://github.com/DivanteLtd/vue-storefront) with Magento2 support.
 Some details about the rationale and our goals [here](https://www.linkedin.com/pulse/magento2-nosql-database-pwa-support-piotr-karwatka)

 It synchronizes all the products, attributes, taxrules, categories and links between products and categories.

-This is multi-process data synchronizer between Magento to Vue Storefront ElasticSearch database.
+This is multi-process data synchronizer between Magento to Alokai ElasticSearch database.

 At this point synchronization works with following entities:
 - Products